 With an easy access by train, only 3 hours from Paris via Saint-Brieuc, these 5 remarkable courses on the coast await you!

 And some english people will give this resort its career in 1887.
-Located in Saint-Briac, at the seaside and designed by Tom Dunn, this second oldest golf course in France is still active !
-On the other side of the Rance River, the city of Saint-Malo had to possess its own course.
-Due to a 100% English initiative, the golf course of Paramé was completed in Saint-Malo in 1893.
+Located in Saint-Briac, along the seaside and designed by Tom Dunn, this second oldest golf course in France is still active!
+On the other side of the sea entrance, the city of Saint-Malo had to possess its own course.
+Thanks to a 100% english initiative, the golf course of Paramé was completed in Saint-Malo in 1893.
 But, the competition between the 2 seaside towns will cause the closing of this last one in 1923.

 At the beginning of the 20th century, after the first world war, in 1920, the seaside resort project was born at Sables d’Or les Pins, near Cap Fréhel.
 Along a beautiful sandy beach and in the pines, an ambitious real estate agent from Saint-Malo, Roland Brouard, imagined a seaside “resort with climatic benefits”.

 A railway line will facilitate the development of The “Sports and Automobile” resort.
 As in Dinard, the influence of the clientele is still perceptible by the Anglo-Norman style of the constructions.
 The success of a seaside and sports resort, created ex-nihilo, implies the existence of a golf course.
 A 9-hole course will be completed in 1925.
 The name of the Scottish architect is not known.
 The economic crisis of 1929 will slow down the development of the resort who will go through long difficult times.
 In 1960, the golf course will be remodeled with 9 additional holes designed by Alain de Bouexic.